ravenc/getting-and-cleaning-data-course-project/README.md

 #### Prerequisites:
 1. It is assumed that the original study dataset is already downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and uzipped into the working R directory.
 1. The script uses a dplyr package.
-If the package is missing, it has to be downloaded and installed using a install.packages() function.
+If the package is missing, it has to be downloaded and installed using a 'install.packages()' function.

 #### The script contains the code needed to perform a 5 step data transformation, as described in the project assignment:
 1. Merges the training and the test sets to create one data set.